WIFIS-Team/control/control/README.md

 ## Calibration Unit Control
 This is a gui that can be used to easily perform calibration functions.
 Specifically it controls the two flip mirrors in the calibration unit, the arc-lamp and Integrating sphere power supplies and turns on and off the plugs powering each componant as needed.
-NOTE: currently this turns the sphere on and off by controling the power, I will update this soon to use a second arduino instead.

 ### How to use

 Make sure have both ''calibration_control_toplevel.py'' and ''dlipower.py'' (which can be found in the directories 'Calibration_Control' and 'Power_Control' respectively).

+Running the python script ''calibration_control_toplevel.py'' should start a gui.
+If not see the section below on 'if things aren't runnung correctly'.

 The Gui is split vertically into two halves.
 The left contains a series of buttons which should be used to conrol the calibration unit in most scenarios.
 Buttons apear eather depressed or raised, this shows which buttons should be pushed at any given time.
 The Right half is used to monitor the status of and control individual elements should this be needed.
 NOTE: for normal operations one shouldn't need to control elements using the buttons on the right.